MikeHopley/ftl-ships-strategy/index.md

 * Delay both

 You can also choose how long you delay them.
 You could delay just a few jumps, because you are circling around a store in the middle of the sector.
 Or you could wait for a store at the end of sector 1 or early sector 2.

+In most circumstances (but not all), I think it’s incorrect to delay shield upgrades more than a few jumps.

 ## What factors influence this decision?